sonatype-nexus-community/nexus-repository-composer/README.md

 There are a range of options for installing the Composer plugin.
 You'll need to build it first, and then install the plugin with the options shown below:

+### Easiest Install

+Thanks to some upstream work in Nexus Repository (versions newer than 3.15), it's become a LOT easier to install a plugin.
+To install this format plugin, you can either build locally or download from The Central Repository:

+#### Option 1: Build a *.kar file locally from the GitHub Repo
+* Clone this repo and `cd` to the cloned directory location
+* Build the plugin with `mvn clean package -PbuildKar`
+* There should now be a `nexus-repository-composer-<version>-bundle.kar` file in your `<cloned_repo>/target` directory

+#### Option 2: Download a *.kar file from The Central Repository
+* Download `nexus-repository-composer-<version>-bundle.kar` from [The Central Repository](https://search.maven.org/artifact/org.sonatype.nexus.plugins/nexus-repository-composer)

+Once you've completed Option 1 or 2, copy the `nexus-repository-composer-<version>-bundle.kar` file into the `<nexus_dir>/deploy` folder for your Nexus Repository installation.

+Restart Nexus Repo, or go ahead and start it if it wasn't running to begin with.

+You should see the new repository types (e.g. `composer (hosted, proxy, group)`) in the available Repository Recipes to use, if all has gone according to plan :)

 ### Temporary Install